-143 Many soil animals ingest and process SOM (and accompanying microorganisms) in their gut 144 system, where it is partly assimilated with the help of mutualistic gut microflora and partly egested.
-Metabolisation alters the chemical structure of ingested SOM (Jiménez and Lal, 2006; Hedde et al., 2005; Coulis et al., 2009; Frouz, 2015b; Schmitz et al., 2014) and, consequently, the decomposition dynamics of animal faeces, which can be a substantial component of SOM (humification).
-Humification as such renders SOM less decomposable (Blume et al., 2009; Dickinson, 2012) whereas the alkaline milieu in invertebrate midguts accelerates mineralisation (e.g. Li and Brune, 2007).
-For instance, earthworm casts have species-specific NIR spectral signatures, indicating presence
+- 134 Many soil animals ingest and process SOM (and accompanying microorganisms) in their gut - 135 system, where it is partly assimilated with the help of mutualistic gut microflora and partly - 136 egested.
+Metabolisation alters the chemical structure of ingested SOM (Jiménez and Lal, 2006; - 137 Hedde et al., 2005; Coulis et al., 2009; Frouz, 2015b; Schmitz et al., 2014) and consequently, the - 138 decomposition dynamics of animal faeces, which can be a substantial component of SOM - 139 (humification).
+For instance, earthworm casts have species-specific NIR spectral signatures, - 140 indicating presence of specific organic compounds (Hedde et al., 2005).
+Under grass/legume - pasture they are characterized by significant enrichment of slightly-altered plant residues in the - sand particle size (> 53 μm).
+CPMAS 13C NMR (Cross-Polarization Magic Angle Spinning Carbon-13 Nuclear Magnetic Resonance) spectra showed that earthworm casts and surrounding - soil were dominated by carbohydrates, with a decrease of O-alkyl C and an increase of alkyl C

-For instance, earthworm casts have species-specific NIR spectral signatures, indicating presence of specific organic compounds (Hedde et al., 2005).
-Under grass/legume pasture they are characterized by significant enrichment of slightly-altered plant residues in the sand particle size (> 53 μm).
-CPMAS 13C NMR (Cross-Polarization Magic Angle Spinning Carbon-13 Nuclear Magnetic Resonance) spectra showed that earthworm casts and surrounding soil were dominated by carbohydrates, with a decrease of O-alkyl C and an increase of alkyl C with decreasing particle size (Guggenberger et al., 1996).
-Moreover, earthworms likely possess a unique capability of neutralizing plant polyphenols that otherwise strongly decrease decomposition rates of fresh plant litter (Liebeke et al., 2015).
-Micro- and mesofauna excrete ammonium or dissolved organic carbon (Filser, 2002; Fox et al., 2006; Osler and Sommerkorn, 2007), and affect the quantity of microbial metabolites (Bonkowski et al., 2009).
-Gut passage, defecation, excretion together with bioturbation by macro- and mesofauna facilitate humification and decomposition, altering also nutrient stoichiometry (Bohlen et al., 2004).
-These modifications in the molecular structure of SOM due to soil fauna activity have significant effects on its dynamics (Swift et al, 1979; Guggenberger et al., 1995; Blume et al., 2009; Dickinson, 2012 and other references related to points 1 and 2 in Table 1).
+- with decreasing particle size (Guggenberger et al. 1996).
+Moreover, earthworms likely possess a - 146 unique capability of neutralizing plant polyphenols that otherwise strongly decrease - 147 decomposition rates of fresh plant litter (Liebeke et al., 2015).
+Micro- and mesofauna excrete - ammonium or dissolved organic carbon (Filser, 2002; Fox et al., 2006; Osler and Sommerkorn, - 149 2007), and affect the quantity of microbial metabolites (Bonkowski et al., 2009).
+Gut passage, - 150 defecation, excretion together with bioturbation by macro- and mesofauna facilitate humification - 151 and decomposition, altering also nutrient stoichiometry (Bohlen et al., 2004).
+These - 152 modifications in the molecular structure of SOM due to soil fauna activity have significant effects - on its dynamics.